Building industry corrosion: durability of pre-painted steels and construction materials

 Today, the French Corrosion Institute coordinates, within the ARCOR association, cost-shared projects bringing together major players across the construction value chain: ArcelorMittal, BlueScope, Hyundai Steel, SSAB, Tata Steel, Ternium, VM Building Solutions, Voestalpine, AkzoNobel, Beckers, SNCZ, Henkel, BASF, PPG, and Sherwin-Williams.
 These collaborations enable the pooling of knowledge and accelerate the development of innovative solutions to meet growing challenges in durability and environmental compliance.

-The MRC’s research activities focus on the study of corrosion properties of pre-painted steels, assessed through testing under both outdoor and laboratory conditions, as well as on the performance analysis of zinc-alloy metallic coatings in aggressive environments.
-This work is supported by an in-depth investigation of fundamental corrosion mechanisms, helping to improve the durability and reliability of materials.
-In addition, corrosion sensors tailored to atmospheric environments are developed and deployed to ensure real-time monitoring of evolving phenomena.
-Finally, topics related to industrial processes are also addressed, with particular attention given to the development of energy-efficient technologies, contributing to more sustainable and environmentally friendly production.
+The MRC’s research activities focus on the corrosion properties of pre-painted steels, assessed under outdoor and laboratory conditions, as well as on the performance of zinc-alloy metallic coatings in aggressive environments.
+Fundamental corrosion mechanisms are also investigated to improve material durability and reliability.
+Dedicated atmospheric sensors are developed and deployed for real-time monitoring.
+Energy-efficient industrial processes are equally explored, contributing to more sustainable production.

 Contact us : brest@institut-corrosion.fr